First of six new implementations nationwide

 The Early Learning Coalition of Escambia County, Florida, LENA Grow’s first implementation in 2016, will continue their work from the last school year to support centers across their county, reaching more than 130 children.

-“Our work at LENA is all about simple, practical ways to help caregivers improve talk with infants and toddlers,” said Dr. Stephen Hannon, president of the LENA.
+“Our work at LENA is all about simple, practical ways to help caregivers improve talk with infants and toddlers,” said Dr. Stephen Hannon, president and chief operating officer of the LENA.
 “More than half the children coming into America’s schools today are low income, and the data show that they disproportionately start kindergarten, and even pre-K, under-prepared.
 Early language is the starting point in turning that around.
 Early childhood educators like the teachers in Georgia and across our Grow sites can make a huge difference in the future of our children.”

 About Georgia Department of Early Care and Learning